asuarezf/Robotic-Arm/README.md

 Phase 2				20/09/2017

 Updating the movement of our robotic arm.
-The movements are now controlled by a server running in Node Js , using Johnny-Five library.
+The movements are now controlled by a server running in Node Js, using Johnny-Five library to perform on an Arduino UNO.
 The arm is controlled by a website hosted in the same server.